 Upon notification of acceptance, the applicant will be asked to sign and return a Declaration of Intent (DOI).
 The DOI confirms an accepted candidate’s intention to enroll at Trinity in the School of Education.
 Registration for courses cannot be processed until a DOI has been received.

 The Praxis I examination is a prerequisite for admission into the M.A.T. program at Trinity.
 Students must present official copies of passing scores based on the requirements of the District of Columbia.
 The test is administered by the Educational Testing Service and measures reading, writing, and computational skills vital to all teacher candidates.
-Further information about the test, testing dates and locations can be obtained from ETS (www.ets.org).
+Further information about the test, testing dates and locations can be obtained at http://www.ets.org or from ETS, Princeton, New Jersey 08540.
 Trinity’s school code is RA5796.

 Assistance with Praxis I preparation is offered through the Professional Development Workshops at Trinity.
 Information regarding these workshops can be obtained on this web site at Professional Development Workshops.
 Preparation courses in Reading/Writing and in Math are offered in a hybrid format (combination of on-line and class meeting) each semester.
 Please see the School of Education Praxis Policy for further details.

-Students pursuing a B.A. in Education, an undergraduate minor in Education, or the B.A./M.A.T.
-Program must earn a qualifying score on the Praxis I, ACT, or SAT exam prior to registering for education courses at the 300-level or above with the exception of EDTE 301.
+Students pursuing a B.A. in Education, an undergraduate minor in education, or the B.A./M.A.T.
+Program must pass Praxis I prior to registering for education courses at the 300-level or above.

 An interview may be required for admission to the graduate degree programs.
 Interviews will be scheduled after the Office of Admissions has received a completed application.

 There is no application deadline, but candidates for admission should apply and arrange that all credentials be forwarded well in advance of the semester in which they wish to matriculate.